slead/Ignite/readme.md

 The site needs to be low-maintenance and largely self-supporting, without onerous demands once it’s set up.
 To that that end, there is no user registration (aside from administrators), no voting, no comments, no speaker bios, etc.

-###Videos
+##Videos

 Only the best videos should be listed on the Global Ignite site.
 They will be chosen by the moderators, including from submissions by each city.

-The videos on the site should be uploaded and hosted by each individual city on their own YouTube, and linked on the Global Ignite page.
+The videos on the site should be uploaded and hosted by each individual city on their own YouTube page, and linked on the Global Ignite page.
 This way, maintenance/moderation of the videos is the responsibility of the original city.
-This approach will also preserve any page views/comments already existing on each video.
+This approach will also preserve any page views already existing on each video.

 ####Videos must be in HD format

 Only videos at 720p or 1080p resolution should be loaded.
 This is becuase the video thumbnails assume HD resolution (and we should only be promoting high quallity videos anyway.)

-###Site code
+##Site code

 To recreate the site on your local machine: